MingStar/SimUniversity/Readme.md

 ### TODO:
-* Not to generate AllMoves in TurnInfo, as well as from the AIs
 * Write tests for the game play
-* Put all reference DLLs into a lib folder, instead of using NuGet?
 * Enable deep copy of game state (so AI cannot break the actual game)

 ### Tidy up: